scikit-build/cmake-python-distributions/docs/make_a_release.rst

       to sign the tag.

-7. Publish the release tag
+6. Publish the release tag

   .. code::

-    $ git push origin ${release}
+    $ git push origin $release

   .. note:: This will trigger builds on each CI services and automatically upload the wheels \
             and source distribution on `PyPI`_.

-8. Check the status of the builds on `AppVeyor`_, `CircleCI`_ and `Travis CI`_.
+7. Check the status of the builds on `AppVeyor`_, `CircleCI`_ and `Travis CI`_.

-9. Once the builds are completed, check that the distributions are available on `PyPI`_.
+8. Once the builds are completed, check that the distributions are available on `PyPI`_.

-10. Create a clean testing environment to test the installation
+9. Create a clean testing environment to test the installation

   .. code::

     $ pushd $(mktemp -d) && \
-      mkvirtualenv cmake-${release}-install-test && \
+      mkvirtualenv cmake-$release-install-test && \
       pip install cmake && \
       cmake --version